harishdeepak-msba/Uber-cancellation-mlops/README.md

 | Random Forest | 0.950 | 0.396 | 0.247 | 99.8% | 0.142 |
 | ⭐ **XGBoost** | **0.964** | **0.496** | **0.332** | **98.7%** | 0.0001 |

 > **Why these F1 scores?** Class imbalance (7% positives) makes F1 harder to maximise.
-The models achieve strong AUC (discrimination ability) and very high recall — catching nearly all cancellations — at the cost of some false alarms.
+The models achieve strong AUC and very high recall — catching nearly all cancellations — at the cost of some false alarms.
 This is the correct trade-off: missing a cancellation costs $15; a false alarm costs only $2.

 ---